fsprojects/fantomas/README.md

 For more complex examples, please take a look at F# outputs of [20 language shootout programs](tests/languageshootout_output) and [10 CodeReview.SE source files](tests/stackexchange_output).

 ## How to use
+Fantomas can be used as a command line tool or as an API.
+You can fork this repo and compile the project with F# 3.0/.NET framework 4.0.
+Alternatively, there is also a [NuGet package](https://nuget.org/packages/Fantomas/) which contains the library and the command line tool.
 For detailed guidelines, please read [Fantomas: How to use](Usage.md).

 ## Installation